-Everyone will receive emergency notifications and outreach messages by email, but Blackboard Connect also allows you to receive these messages by phone and text.
+Everyone will receive emergency notifications and outreach messages by email, but Campus Shield also allows you to receive these messages by text.

 The campus will be consulting with appropriate on- and off-campus resources to respond to the emergency.
 Your remaining calm will allow the Emergency Response Team and other direct responders to attend to the emergency rather than splitting their attention between the emergency situation and your reaction to it.
-Check official communication sources (Blackboard Connect will send out messages through phone, text, and email) for information regarding the emergency.
+Check official communication sources (Campus Shield will send out messages through text, and email) for information regarding the emergency.

 Check official communication sources for information regarding the emergency

-The following communication channels will be used when a situation permits it to provide information and updates about an emergency situation: Note that the first communication about the emergency,likely from Blackboard Connect, will articulate the person who is designated the official contact for the emergency.
+The following communication channels will be used when a situation permits it to provide information and updates about an emergency situation: Note that the first communication about the emergency,likely from Campus Shield, will articulate the person who is designated the official contact for the emergency.
 This person will have the most accurate and up-to-date information about the situation.
 Other communications are not “official.”

 Follow instructions for next steps